 Yes, trees do it: at night, their leaves and branches droop by a few inches or centimeters to “sleep.”

-Now, in this world, who, what or which does not sleep?
+Now, in this world, who or what does not sleep?
 Opera looking for malicious pages you are about to visit, of course:

 Time needed: 3 minutes.